 Tip: Do sports and run in the morning or in the evening.

 Sunlight is healing, especially after a long period of winter with a short time of daylight.
 The sun's rays help to produce vitamin D in contact with human skin, which is essential for maintaining calcium and phosphorus levels in the blood, as well as for muscle function, bone formation, brain activity and the immune system.

 Tip: Look at the morning sun for 5 minutes, it improves your eyesight.

 Marut - Fresh Air Refreshment and Breathing Exercises

 Every breath brings life energy or prana to the body.
 Inhale deeply into the center of your chest and exhale slowly.
-Feel that a river of clean energy is flowing through you and everything you don't need in your system is exhaled.
+Feel that a river of clean energy is flowing through you and you are exhaling everything you don't need in your system.
 Conscious breathing is an important tool for calming and harmonizing the body and mind.
 It is best practiced in yoga and relaxation and meditation techniques.
 With a calm mind, more harmony and satisfaction comes into the body.

 Tip: Practice conscious breathing and conscious exhalation every day for 5 minutes.

-Regular detoxification of the body is one of the main Ayurvedic methods of maintaining good health and living a full life.
-It is not for nothing that Ayurveda is the "science of life" and longevity, and in addition to cleansing therapies, it also offers revitalizing and rejuvenating, regenerating and relaxing treatments.
+Regular detoxification of the body is one of the main Ayurvedic methods of maintaining good health and living a happy life.
+It is not for nothing that Ayurveda is the "science of life" and longevity.
+In addition to cleansing therapies, see also our revitalizing and rejuvenating, regenerating and relaxing treatments.

-In the end, all that remains is to give a nice quote and remind that body care is not an end in itself, but in the words of the proverb "a healthy spirit in a healthy body", it is mainly the "spirit".
+In the end, all that remains is to give a nice quote and remind that body care is self-serving, but in the words of the proverb "a healthy spirit in a healthy body", it concerns mainly the "spirit".